gravitational/teleport/rfd/0068-session-recording-modes.md

 ### Configuration

 The configuration is going to be done at the role level.
-The role option `record_session` will be extended to hold the audit mode values: `strict` and `best_effort`.
-It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH). want the same behavior for all kinds.
+The role option `record_session` will be extended to hold the `strict` and `best_effort` audit mode values.
+It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH).
 In addition, there will be a `default` entry for setting a default value used when sessions kind doesn't have one set.

+The default value (when none is specified in the user’s role) is `best_effort`.
-Currently, Teleport doesn't prevent sessions from happening if there is a failure on the recording.
-To keep this behavior after introducing the recording modes, the default value will be set to `best_effort`.
+This allows users to access their servers in case of failures without changing their roles.
+Note that this is a behavior change since, currently, Teleport prevents sessions from happening if there is a failure on the recording.

 For this RFD, only the `default`, `k8s` and `ssh` options are going to be added.